 - Scientists and researchers: It keeps the scientists and the researcher updated about the current technology and helps them to acquire details about the design, functionalities, possible improvements that can be made on that technology.

 - Business development team: It helps in judging the main owners of any specific technology to know about the potential merger/acquisition partners, suppliers, in/out licensing opportunities, competitors, or customers.
-Business development teams gets all these information to decide whether the development be done in-house or not.
+Business development teams gets all these information to decide whether to start with in-house development or not.
 It tracks the global activities of competitors and highlights their strategies & strengths.

-- Marketing team: It helps the marketing, commercial strategy, and competitive intelligence teams to acquire knowledge about the competing technologies and companies that are brought up for their name or advancement in terms of technology, to plan their and their company’s working standards to take achieve that position in the market.
-Having an idea about the market trends makes these teams aware about whether their technology is doing a promising work in the market or not.
+- Marketing team: It helps the marketing, commercial strategy, and competitive intelligence teams to acquire knowledge about the competing technologies and companies that are well-known for their name or advancement in terms of technology.
+It helps in planning their company’s working standards to take achieve that position in the market.
+Also, having an idea about the market trends help in measuring the performance of technology in comparison to others.

 - Legal team: It helps the legal team to know about the following facts:

 - To understand the relationship between competitive products and patent protected competitors